bhauman/spell-spec/README.md

 [strictly-specking](https://github.com/bhauman/strictly-specking) from
 now on.

-`spell-spec` is much much lighter as it has no dependencies other than of `clojure.spec` itself.
+`spell-spec` is much lighter as it has no dependencies other than of `clojure.spec` itself.

 ## Usage